 CPQ are ground dwellers and will eat a lot of spilt seed from other birds if they are kept in an aviary.
 They love millet spray and will drag it around their pen, pecking it until there is only a strip left.
 They will also eat all sorts of fruit and vegetables: apple, cabbage, broccoli and cucumber are their favourites.
 Put in a slice of cucumber and in no time at all they will have pecked all the way through it.
 DO NOT GIVE THEM AVOCADO AS IT IS POISONOUS TO THEM.

-Grit should also be supplied to help with the husking of the seeds.
+Grit can also be supplied to help with the husking of the seeds.

 Crushed up boiled egg, shells included, can be given to the quail (especially egg laying females) to put nutrients and some of the calcium back into the body.
 The egg of a CPQ is large in relation to the size of the bird (even though it is not much bigger than a mini egg sweet).

-Baby quails should be fed chick crumbs or turkey starter from being born to about 5 weeks old.
-It should be high protein.
+Baby quails should be fed chick crumbs from being born to about 5 weeks old.
 But by far the most important thing for all quail is the supply of fresh clean water, which should be provided daily.

-I prefer to keep mine in what I would describe as large rabbit hutches that I make myself.
-They are 4ft x 2ft x 3ft and will accommodate a trio of CPQ quite easily.
-The hutches have living quarters and sleeping quarters so they have somewhere to go to avoid the weather.
-I also put a board over ¾ of the mesh front in severe weather to shelter them more.
+This is a picture of my very first quail lodgings.
+I would describe them as large rabbit hutches that I made myself.
+These were 4ft x 2ft x 3ft and accommodated a several CPQ quite easily.
+All my hutches have living quarters and sleeping quarters so they have somewhere to go to avoid the weather.

 If I want to breed a specific pair I put them in breeding cages measuring 36in x 15in x 12in.
 All the ceilings of the hutches and breeding cages are boink proof using foam underlay/packaging foam.